carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 The first step in machine learning is to prepare our data.
 __Preprocessing__ the raw data is an essential step to have quality data for the model.

 > ## Definitions
 >
 > Preprocession - text
 >
 > Missing values - text
 >
-> Data type - text
->
 > Outliers - text
 >
 > Data normalization - text
 {: .callout}

-Some of the properties of quality data are the absence of __missing values__, the data for each feature is of consistent __data type__ and the same unit of measure, any __outliers__ have been addressed, and there are no duplicate values.
+Preprocessing data can include imputing __missing values__, checking the consistency of the data's features, choosing how to deal with any __outliers__, removing duplicate values, and converting all features into a format that is usable by a machine elarning algorithm.
-Some methods and tools are used for __data normalization__ and preprocessing.
+Ther are a variety of methods and tools for data __normalization__ and preprocessing.

-However, learning these methods and tools is not one of the objectives of the workshop because of the time constraint and the focus on classification and choosing a model.
+However, learning these methods and tools is outside the scope of this workshop because as preprocessing strategies are specific to both a dataset's domain and the technology used to gather the data.
-So, we will assume that all of the data has already been preprocessed.
+Thoughout this workshop we will assume that all of the data has already been preprocessed.

 > ## Software
 >